 Bark color and texture

 Unique, gray-brown flaky scales that shed to expose mottled peeling patches of white, gray, and green.
-Trees become nearly white near the top of tree.
+Trees become nearly white near the top.

 Leaf or needle arrangement, size, shape, and texture